linode/apl-docs/blog/2021-04-13-harbor-keycloak-istio.md

  targetPort: 8080
 ```

 If the **service port name** does not follow the Istio convention, Harbor core service is not able to communicate with the Harbor registry service in Istio service mesh.
-Attempting to login into the Docker registry will end up with an “authentication required” error.
+Attempting to login into the Docker registry will end up with an "authentication required" error.

 ## Takeaways

 - Harbor is a suitable solution for deploying a self-hosted container image repository in a multi-tenant Kubernetes cluster.
 Nevertheless, the lack of configuration automation makes it hard to maintain it in a constantly changing environment
-- Using the OIDC group’s claim can be used for granting users default role and access to Harbor project(s)
+- Using the OIDC group's claim can be used for granting users default role and access to Harbor project(s)
 - While working with Istio, do not mess up with named ports
 - Stay in touch with open-source communities for projects that you are using, as they are a true treasure trove of information

 I hope that this article provides you a good insight into more advanced Harbor integration in the Kubernetes cluster.

-Part of Otomi’s automation is to configure applications, so they are aware of each other.
+Part of Otomi's automation is to configure applications, so they are aware of each other.
 We do it either by using a declarative approach when that is possible, or else by interacting with their (REST) APIs directly.

 We have generated REST API clients based on the open API specification for Harbor and Keycloak.
 You are welcome to use our [factory](https://github.com/redkubes/otomi-clients) for building and publishing open API clients.